Hayley Turner: Racing career

 In June 2019, Turner achieved her first win at Royal Ascot when she took the Sandringham Handicap on 33/1 outsider Thanks Be.
 It was only the second time a female jockey had won at the meeting and 32 years since Gay Kelleway's win in 1987.
 Turner was given a nine-day suspension for her use of the whip on Thanks Be.
 The following year she won the same race again on another 33/1 outsider, Onassis.
+In 2022 she won the Palace of Holyroodhouse Stakes on Latin Lover, trained by Harry Eustace, and in 2023 she achieved her fourth win at Royal Ascot when Docklands, also trained by Eustace, won the Britannia Stakes.